A.J. McKee

 - Constant lateral movement to break their rhythm

-- Orthodox volume strikers in camp to mirror lead-hand exchanges
+- Orthodox volume partners in camp to mirror lead-hand exchanges

 Fighter fingerprint